blacklightpy/vaultofknowledge/🔮 World Building/Creativity and Arts/Colour Theory/Colour Modelling/Colour Spaces/Adams chromatic valence colour spaces.md

 In chromatic value colour spaces, the chromaticity components are $W_X=(V_X-V_Y)$ and $W_Z=V_Z-V_Y$.
 The difference is: $\Delta{E} =\sqrt{(0.23\Delta{V_Y})^2+(\Delta{W_X})^2+(0.4\Delta{W_Z})^2}$

-where $V_Y$, the [[World Building/Creativity and Arts/Colour Theory/Colour Spaces/Munsell Colour System|Munsell-Sloan-Godlove value function]] is applied to the tristimulus value indicated in the subscript.
+where $V_Y$, the [[Munsell Colour System|Munsell-Sloan-Godlove value function]] is applied to the tristimulus value indicated in the subscript.